nanotheorygroup/kaldo/examples/amorphous_si_with_extrapolation/Readme.md

 # Running this Example

-This example is made to repeat the results found in <link_to_prb> by calculating phononic and conductivity information.
+This example is made to repeat the results found in https://arxiv.org/abs/2011.08318 by calculating phononic and conductivity information.
 First a set of data is generated for a 1728 atom system, and then an interpolation fits the bandwidths of a larger system to match the trendline of the smaller system.
 A plotter is